kittykatattack/learningPixi/README.md

 Using image textures is one of the most useful ways of making sprites, but Pixi also has its own low-level drawing tools.
 You can use them to make rectangles, shapes, lines, complex polygons and text.
-And, fortunately, it uses almost the same API as the [Canvas Drawing API](https://developer.mozilla.org/en-US/docs/Web/API/Canvas_API/Drawing_graphics_with_canvas) so, if you're already familiar with canvas, there’s nothing really new to learn.
+Fortunately, it uses almost the same API as the [Canvas Drawing API](https://developer.mozilla.org/en-US/docs/Web/API/Canvas_API/Drawing_graphics_with_canvas) so, if you're already familiar with canvas, there’s nothing really new to learn.
 But the big advantage is that, unlike the Canvas Drawing API, the shapes you draw with Pixi are rendered by WebGL on the GPU.
 Pixi lets you access all that untapped performance power.
 Let’s take a quick tour of how to make some basic shapes.
 Here are all the shapes we'll make in the code ahead.